 • Dude kisses/chugs a beer instead of kissing girlfriend (or in this case, I think the guy just improvises when put on camera and nails it)

-• Camera focusing on an opposition fan sitting with no one next to him just so he can get booed
+• Camera focusing on an opposition fan sitting with no one next to them just so they can get booed

 2. Dance Cam / Dancing staff / Dance Off